fluxcd/flux/site/annotations-tutorial.md

 Flux.
 We won't spend too much time with getting it up and running, so let's get that out of the way first.

+In our example we are going to use the `flux-get-started` example deployment.
+So as your first step, please head to [our example deployment](https://github.com/weaveworks/flux-get-started) and click on the "Fork" button.

 ## Setup

 Get the source code of Weave Flux: